 The two bhava controlled by Rahu's ruler show the main topics of boasting.

 Rahu knows the desires.
-Laying out for one's enchantment a splendid future of financial wealth , privilege, and entitlements, this shimmering snake will promise to provide the Greatest Container of Value. l
+Laying out for one's enchantment a splendid future of treasury , privilege, and entitlements, this shimmering snake will promise to provide the Greatest Container of Value. l

 Unfortunately it is a Faustian bargain.
 However deeply held might be His self-delusion about His own capabilities, flashy Rahu cannot sustain empowerment the worlds of Zukra (Wealth) nor in the world of Shani (privilege, status).

 Rahu's marriage proposal, made in a flush of smoke and mirrors, typically rushed and expedient to the proposer, is not fulfilled.

 Trust and troth belong to Zukra.
 The Rahu-proposed troth is evaded, and the promise of legitimate (Shani) union becomes unsustainable due to Rahu's social recklessness.

 If Rahu joins other graha in 2, the other graha can have a more stable material effect.